as-tro-pho-tog-ra-phy ăs″trō-fə-tŏg′rə-fē noun

 photography involving astronomical objects and events

-I love telescopes, and when I’m not using them to conduct my research I take every opportunity I have to make pretty pictures with them.
+I love telescopes, and when I’m not using them to conduct my research I sometimes try to take pretty pictures.
+I’m by no means an adept, especially when it comes to image processing.
 It’s mostly for my own edification.

 iTelescope Remote Observatories